GRGServer/SAMPRacing/tools/README.md

 The Area Editor can be used to edit areas like drift zones.

-## Includes Updater

-The Includes Updater is used to generate the main.inc which includes all files like commands, functions or callbacks into the gamemode.

 ## Language String Editor

 The Language String Editor is used to edit the translation of the gamemode.